-Safety should be a top priority for every kayaker, and making sure you bring the proper safety gear with you will put you at a much lower risk of facing danger during your outing.
-You already know you need a personal flotation device (PFD), but here are a few more items you need to stay safe:
+Safety should be a top priority for every kayaker, and making sure you bring the proper safety must-have kayak gear with you will put you at a much lower risk of facing danger during your outing.
+You already know you need a PFD, but here are a few more items you need to stay safe:

 1. Flotation Bags

 To minimize water collected in your kayak and prevent your kayak from sinking if you capsize, you may want to use a flotation bag.
 Flotation bags also help reduce your chances of capsizing, as they add stability to the sides of your kayak.
 These are generally used more often in whitewater kayaks than sea kayaks, which are already built to trap air at the stern and bow.
 They’re a great tool if you’re still gaining confidence in your kayak or are kayaking in moving water.

 3. First-Aid Kits

 A first-aid kit is one of the most important things every kayaker needs for any kayaking excursion.
 Store your kit in a waterproof bag that’s clearly marked and will be easy for you to access while you’re kayaking.
-In an emergency, you want your response time to be as fast as possible.
+You want your response time to be as fast as possible in an emergency.

 As with most sports, you’ll want to wear a helmet during your kayaking trip.
 A helmet can protect you from getting hit in the head by your own paddle or by others paddling beside you.
-If you capsize, your helmet will also protect your head from your kayak or debris under the water.
+If you capsize, your helmet protects your head from your kayak or debris under the water.
 Helmets are especially important for whitewater kayaking trips since the water tends to be rougher than in other conditions.